20 Facebook Metrics to Track (According to Experts)

 How to gather these insights: Besides using Meta Ads Manager, consider Madgicx’s One-Click Report to monitor Facebook metrics.
 It has a much simpler UI and templates that already contain the most important metrics, so you don’t have to spend time building reports from scratch.

 And the best part?
 You can track cross-channel performance.
-Track Meta, Google ads, TikTok, Shopify, and GA4 in one live dashboard.
+Track Meta, Google ads, TikTok, Shopify, GA4, and Klaviyo in one live dashboard.
 Plus, you can easily share this data with clients and teammates for easy collaboration.
 Try it for FREE now!

 16. CTR